Xunnamius/xscripts/README.md

 <!-- badges-end -->

-# xscripts
+# Xscripts

+> AKA: xscripts, Xscripts

-This is a highly-opinionated personal tool for building, linting, and deploying my NPM-based projects.
+Xscripts is a highly-opinionated personal tool for building, linting, and deploying my NPM-based projects.
 Similar in intent to kcd-scripts, react-scripts, etc.

 ---